 Consistently ranked as one of North America's leading ski destinations, Vail has a reputation few can match.
 The four-letter word means Valhalla for skiers of all skill levels.
 Vail has plenty of open areas where novices can learn the ropes.
 It can also be an ego-building mountain for intermediate and advanced skiers who hit the slopes only a week or two a season.
 Some areas, like Blue Sky Basin, can make you feel like a pro.

-Although Vail is a long, thin town spread for several miles along the Eagle River and comprising East Vail, Vail Village, Lionshead in the center, and West Vail, the hub of activity in winter and summer revolves around Vail Village, and the recently redone Lionshead, which has shops, restaurants, a heated gondola, and even a glockenspiel tower.
+Although Vail is a long, thin town spread for several miles along the Eagle River and comprising East Vail, Vail Village, Lionshead in the center, and West Vail, the hub of activity in winter and summer revolves around Vail Village as well as the recently redone Lionshead, which has shops, restaurants, a heated gondola, and even a glockenspiel tower.
 Vail Village is also a hub of retail and dining with direct lift access to the mountain.

-When the snows melt and two-for-one dinners are advertised in restaurant windows, you can be sure of two things—Vail is in the heart of the mud season, and the tranquillity won't last long.
-With the blooming of summer columbines come the culture crowds for music and culinary festivals and self-enrichment in the form of writing workshops and health-food seminars.
+With the blooming of summer columbines come the culture crowds for music and culinary festivals.
 While the valley teems with visitors, hikers and mountain bikers stream up the steep slopes on foot and via the Eagle Bahn Gondola to head into the network of trails that web the seemingly endless backcountry.